Capital Southwest (CSWC)

 5. Revenue Growth

-Examining a company’s long-term performance can provide clues about its quality.
+A company’s long-term performance is an indicator of its overall quality.
 Any business can experience short-term success, but top-performing ones enjoy sustained growth for years.
-Over the last five years, Capital Southwest grew its revenue at an incredible 28.1% compounded annual growth rate.
+Luckily, Capital Southwest’s revenue grew at an incredible 28% compounded annual growth rate over the last five years.
 Its growth beat the average financials company and shows its offerings resonate with customers.

 6. Pre-Tax Profit Margin